mmahmoodictbd/unloadbrain/_posts/2020-06-25-typical-work-week-for-application-security-engineer.md

 title: How a typical work week look like for an Application Security Engineer
 date: 2020-06-25 22:43:00 +0100
 excerpt: |
+    Working as an application security engineer can be very exciting and ridiculously boring at the same time.
+Here are the list of things we did on daily basis.
+    If your are to be an application security engineer, hope you get some ideas.
 categories: [tech]
 tags: [application-security]
 ---